trizen/sidef/NUMBER_THEORY_TUTORIAL.md

 say squares_r(2**128 - 1, 10)      # takes 0.01s
 ```

-The case `k = 3` is also decently fast for values of `n` up to about `2^40`:
+The case $k = 3$ is also decently fast for values of $n$ up to about $2^{40}$:

 ```ruby
 say squares_r(2**40 + 1, 3)    # 15312384 (takes 2.5s)
 say squares_r(2**42 + 1, 3)    # 19943424 (takes 5.7s)
 ```

-In general, any positive value of `k` is supported, but only the above ones are specially optimized:
+In general, any positive value of $k$ is supported, but only the above ones are specially optimized:

 ```ruby
 say squares_r(5040, 15)       # 3354826635339287557503600 (takes 6.78s)
 ```

-The other cases, like `k = 7`, recursively count the number of solutions based on the solutions for `k-1`:
+The other cases, like $k = 7$, recursively count the number of solutions based on the solutions for $k-1$:

 ```ruby
 say squares_r(2**32 + 1, 7)   # 18040153467917470423562112 (takes 0.91s)